tembo-io/website/src/content/docs/product/cloud/apps/overview.md

 Postgres is renowned for its extensibility, and we're excited to leverage Kubernetes to take it a step further by introducing modular, containerized applications!

-These Tembo-hosted Apps can be understood as software that lives next to and interact with your Postgres database.
+These Tembo-hosted Apps can be understood as software that lives next to and interacts with your Postgres database.
 More specifically, an App is a Kubernetes resource specification that is managed by the Tembo Operator.
-Within the [yaml instructions](https://github.com/tembo-io/tembo/tree/main/tembo-stacks/src/apps), you can find some (or all) of the following:
+Within the [YAML instructions](https://github.com/tembo-io/tembo/tree/main/tembo-stacks/src/apps), you can find the App specifications, which might include, but aren't limited to the:

-- Containerized image
+- Container image
-- Trunk-powered extension installation
+- Trunk-powered extension installations
 - Postgres configurations

-In addition to the Apps already provided, you have the power to [create your own Apps](https://tembo.io/docs/product/cloud/apps/custom) and take your projec to new heights.
+In addition to those already provided, you have the power to [create your own Apps](https://tembo.io/docs/product/cloud/apps/custom) and take your project to new heights.

 ## Available Apps